 Scientific name: Haliaeetus leucocephalus

-Average wingspan: more than two metres
+Average wingspan: More than two metres

-Average lifespan: 25 to 40 years
+Average lifespan: Up to 28 years in the wild

 Did you know?

-When a bald eagle loses a feather on one wing, it will lose a feather on the other in order to keep its balance!
+When a bald eagle loses a feather on one wing, it will lose a feather on the other in order to keep its balance.